DeepwaterExploration/legacydocs/docs/products/explorehd_heavy.md

 ### Lens Field of View in Air vs Water

-This lens has a fisheye effect which is more noticeable in the air than in the water due to the changes with light as it passes through different optical mediums.
-We took into account this factor and picked a lens that has a very wide field of view in the air so that when the lens is in the water, it can compensate for the lowered field of view.
-You may also notice a bit of vignetting when above water from the lens cap that will disappear in the water.
+The standard lens utilizes a fisheye design, which creates a distortion effect which is more noticeable in the air than in the water due to the changes with light as it passes through different optical mediums.
+This has been accounted for with the selection of an optics package that provides a very wide field of view in the air so that when the lens is in the water, it can compensate for the lowered field of view.
+You may also notice a bit of vignetting when above water from the lens cap that will disappear once submerged.

 ### TrueColor Technology